kymata-atlas/equipment-testing-code/README.md

-# Kymata Atlas equiptment testing code
+# Kymata Atlas equipment testing code

-The code used for the testing of equiptment or measurement error during the collection of Kymata Datasets
+The code used for the testing of equipment or measurement error during the collection of Kymata Datasets